Caprivi 4x4 RoadTrip

 Hop aboard the river boats for early morning or late afternoon cruises on the Chobe River when the light slants to explore the channels and discover the diverse bird life.

-Accommodation: Chobe River Camping
+Accommodation: Chobe Riverfront Camping

 Dinner: Eco Ventures Braai (DB&B)

-Relaxing Day at camp
+Day 6: Relaxing Day at camp

-Optional Vic Falls Tour can be arranged.
+Optional Vic Falls Tour can be arranged, with pick up and drop off at Chobe River Lodge.

 Boat trips on the Chobe and Game Drives into Chobe National Park, can be arranged from the Lodge.

-Accommodation: Chobe River Camping
+Accommodation: Chobe Riverfront Camping

 Dinner: Eco Ventures Braai (DB&B)

-Chobe to Kwando River
+Day 8: Chobe to Kwando River (200km - 5 hours)

 From Chobe Camp we drive to Katima Mulilo and after a visit to the famous toilet in a giant Baobab Tree we leave and drive via Linyati to Namusasha Camp on the Kwando River.

-A visit to Livingstone Museum and meeting Linus, the caretaker is an enriching experience.
+A visit to Livingstone Museum and meeting Linus, the caretaker, is an enriching experience.

 Namusasha campsites are situated on the grassy banks of the Kwando River under shady trees.
 Each campsite is equipped with private ablution blocks and power points.

-Accommodation: Namusasha River Camp – Camping (DBB)
+Accommodation: Namusasha River Camp – Camping (DB&B)

 Dinner: Eco Ventures Braai